stackedflows/Machine-Learning/README.md

 The MNIST.py program will train a model, and after training, the Inference.py program will export it to a ONNX capable of being executed with barracuda.

-In order to execute the MNIST model above with Unity, two C# scripts must be run in unity:

     relevant folder is Unity

-    relevant files are: Worker.cs
-                        Inference.cs

-Inference .cs will communicate with the frontend unity UI and process the data so that the barracuda engine can handle inference in worker.cs.

-These are documented best here: https://github.com/MarekMarchlewicz/AI-Drawing

 # Natural-Language-Processing